DhananjayThomble/windows-dev-setup-menu-installer/README.md

 # Windows Developer Tools Menu Installer

+Welcome to the **Windows Developer Tools Menu Installer**!
-This repository contains a PowerShell script to help you quickly set up a productive development environment on a fresh Windows 11 installation.
-The script offers a menu-based interface to install a curated set of essential tools for MERN stack developers and general productivity, using [Chocolatey](https://chocolatey.org/) as the package manager.
+This project helps you set up a complete developer environment on a fresh Windows 11 machine—with just a few clicks.
+Install essential dev tools using a friendly menu interface and [Chocolatey](https://chocolatey.org/).

 ---

 ## 🚀 Features

-- Menu-driven installer: Pick only the tools you want, or install all at once.
+- **Menu-driven installer:** Pick only the tools you want, or install everything at once.
-- Automated installation using Chocolatey.
-- Suitable for a **fresh Windows 11 installation**.
-- Installs popular developer and productivity tools (VS Code, Git, MongoDB, Docker, Slack, Teams, Chrome, and more).
+- **Fast setup:** Save hours by automating installations.
+- **Open source:** Built for and by developers—your contributions and ideas are welcome!
+- **Perfect for new machines, team onboarding, and power users.**

 ---

 ## 🛠️ Prerequisites

-- **Fresh Windows 11 system** (should work on Windows 10 as well).
+- **Windows 11** (works on Windows 10 too)
-- Must have **administrative privileges** (required to install software system-wide).
+- **Administrator privileges**
-- An internet connection to download packages.
+- **Internet connection**

 ---

-## 📋 List of Supported Software
+## 📋 Included Software

 - Visual Studio Code
 - Git